-For all the reasons dividing this country 400 years later, in November of 2021, whether because of the color of our skin, type of religion or lack of it, differing opinions among us believers, or our politics, President Abraham Lincoln’s decision to proclaim the last Thursday of November as a national day of thankfulness in October of 1863 compels us to stop.
+Over 400 years later, in November of 2023, there are profound divisions among us.
+Whether they’re because of the color of our skin, type of religion or lack of it, or our politics, President Abraham Lincoln’s decision to proclaim the last Thursday of November as a national day of thankfulness in October of 1863 compels us to stop.

 In our tracks.

-And slowly, carefully ponder the man’s words, written amidst incalculable, incomprehensible suffering of the man-this American President, and his American citizenry, battling for the soul of the nation.
-In the midst of all the horror, President Lincoln chooses to institutionalize this American tradition of giving thanks for all things.
+And slowly, carefully ponder the proclamation below, written amidst incalculable, incomprehensible suffering.
+Suffering of Lincoln himself-this American President, and his American citizenry.
+In the midst of all the horror, President Lincoln chose to institutionalize this American tradition of giving thanks for all things.